takahirohonda/javascript-workout/README.md

 <details><summary><b>Answer</b></summary>

-By using toLocaleString(), we can format currency with one line🤯
+By using toLocaleString(), we can format currency with one line 🤯.

 ```javascript
 amount.toLocaleString("en-US", {